Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing: Introduction

 \section{Introduction}

 Graph neural networks (GNNs) have become the dominant model for graph learning, used in many critical applications, such as physical and life sciences~\cite{ShlomiBV21,DuvenaudMIBHGA15,KearnesCBPR16}.
 An important issue in safety of machine learning is \emph{robustness verification}: verifying that small changes to an input do not change the systems' classification.
 Robustness verification of machine learning systems emerged in image recognition~\cite{ml-robust-premier-braiek-24,assessing-louloudakis-22,robust-study-benchmarking-25}, and has since been explored for a variety of neural architectures.
 In particular, robustness has been extended to GNNs, where new issues arise as one should consider attacks consisting of small perturbations to the graph structure.
 Indeed, it has been shown that small structural perturbations can represent effective attacks on common graph learning architectures \cite{benf}.
 The past literature has considered a variety of models for graph structure perturbation, including the addition and deletion of edges \cite{BojchevskiG19,ZugnerG20,JinSPZ20,LadnerEA25}, or even node injection \cite{LaiZPZ24}.
 Robustness verification makes sense in the context of every graph learning problem, including node classification and graph classification.

 State of the art robustness verification techniques for GNNs are based on two ideas.
-First one iteratively computes upper and lower bounds to arrive at constraints capturing the existing of a suitable attack.
+First one iteratively computes upper and lower bounds to arrive at constraints capturing the existence of a suitable attack.
 For example the constraint might have variables indexed by edges, representing whether the edge is present or not.
 Secondly, one solves these constraints, using a general-purpose constraint solver.
 A canonical example is \cite{HojnyZCM24}, which reduces robustness verification to mixed integer linear programming (MIP).
 The MIP problems are formed by approximating the behaviour of the GNN, and their satisfiability is tested using the MIP solver Gurobi.

 The robustness problem is easily seen to be NP-complete, and thus reducing to a generic solver for another NP-hard problem is natural.
 But it is not clear that these reductions allow the solvers to exploit the structure of the robustness problem.
 And indeed, despite advances, robustness verification is currently limited to very small GNNs: e.g. 3 layers.
 Here we take an alternative approach, and make use of \emph{lightweight solvers}.
 As in prior approaches we iteratively refine approximations to the evaluation of a GNN on a set of graphs obtained from small perturbations, expressing our approximation as a set of constraints.
 Unlike prior approaches, we test satisfiability of the constraints only approximately, developing our own \emph{partial oracles} that can efficiently determine whether constraints are satisfiable or not, but may return unknown.
 Although the lightweight solver approach may seem simpler than one based on existing general-purpose solvers, we show that its performance is significantly better than state-of-the-art.